Vers le site du M�morial de la Shoah Retour � la page d'accueil g�n�rale

 So why them?

-What did we have more than them?
+What did we have that they didn’t?

 What did they have less than us?

-These photos on the great black wall are a thousand times more moving than the vision of corpses or crematory ovens because they are the evidence of the absurdity of the Nazi work, they reflect this unimaginable undertaking for any human being worthy of the name of Man.
+These photos on the great black wall are a thousand times more moving than the vision of corpses or crematory ovens because they are evidence of the absurdity of the Nazi work, they reflect this unimaginable undertaking for any human being worthy of the name of Man.

-What remains of this murderous madness,
+What’s left of this murderous madness,

 it’s this pile of twisted crutches